tisland1031/bikesharing/README.md

 Figure 9
 ![fig_9](https://user-images.githubusercontent.com/96746207/169902960-d2021943-382d-4bce-8b6c-e3078e4f2f69.png)
 - Women between their late forties and early fifties are more apt to use a bike.
-- However, males in their thirties are engaging in the bike-sharing program.
+- However, males in their thirties are consistently engaging in the bike-sharing program.